 And then there’s closing, technically

-How sellers can keep the earnest money
+How can sellers keep the earnest money?

-Ask buyers to waive contingencies
+1. Ask buyers to remove contingencies

-Issues outside the due diligence period
+2. Issues outside the due diligence period

 “Just be as specific as you can be in the contract.
 That makes it very black and white, and enforceable,” Allen says.
 “Because the contract says this, and the buyer didn’t do it.
 Well, then they lose the earnest money.”

-Enforce the “time is of the essence” clause to keep the deal moving
+3. Enforce the “time is of the essence” clause to keep the deal moving

 Inserting a standard “Time is of the Essence” (TOE) clause into your contract will help the sale maintain momentum.

 If the deal collapses, and the case isn’t black and white, both parties can formally submit paperwork to the broker advocating for the earnest money deposit.
 “Then it takes about 10 days for the broker to work out who is actually going to get the earnest money,” Allen explains.
-“But it can really get down to a case by case basis.”
+“But it can really get down to a case-by-case basis.”

 At that point, if the broker sides with the seller, the buyer will be put on notice to forfeit the earnest money deposit within 10 days.
 “And then the buyer can either hire an attorney at that point or you know, make further cases for it.
 But it rarely gets to that point,” says Allen.